About 3 million computers get sold every year in China, but people don't pay for the software.

 There exist open file formats and protocols, which are standards to store and carry many types of information, respectively.
 They are openly specified: they can be read by anyone on any computer, now and in the future.
 Proprietary programs, however, rarely support them.

-For a long time Microsoft Office only had support for Microsoft formats.
+Microsoft Office used to only support Microsoft formats.
 There are many ways to write work documents, but Microsoft Office users were bound to Microsoft Office files.
 People who opted without expensive Microsoft products cannot write and read

 .doc files very reliably.

 There are of course other ways of writing and exchanging office files, the most well-known being the OpenDocument Format.
 But Microsoft isn't keen on letting Office users exchange files anyone can read and edit.
-As of Microsoft Office 2007 SP2, Microsoft finally added support for the ODF format after being pushed by the European Commission.
+As of Microsoft Office 2007 SP2, Microsoft did add support for the OpenDocument format after being pushed by the European Commission.

 Standards that change all the time